bgamari/ghc-wiki-import/builder.md

-Once you have built it, pick a username (something fairly unique to you) and password, and send them to ghc@… along with the time (and timezone) you want builds to happen and any extra information (e.g. "GNU make is gmake", or "builds need these lines added to mk/build.mk").
+Once you have built it, mail Gábor Páli (`pali.gabor(at)gmail.com`) along any extra information (e.g. "GNU make is gmake", or "builds need these lines added to mk/build.mk").
+You will then get a username and a password.
 The username is used so we know which machine the build log came from, and the password is used to verify that the client is who it claims it is.